Hepatitis

 Hepatitis B

 Hepatitis B (HBV) is a serious and sometimes fatal liver disease that is caused by the hepatitis B virus.
 It can be spread through unprotected sex and contact with infected blood or body fluids, such as semen, vaginal secretions or saliva.
-Sharing needle sticks, sharp instruments, razors and toothbrushes or having sex with an infected person are the primary modes of transmission.
+Sharing needle sticks, sharp instruments, razors and toothbrushes and having sex with an infected person are the primary modes of transmission.
 Infants also may develop the disease if they are born to a mother who has the virus.
 Infected children often spread the virus to other children if there is frequent contact or a child has many scrapes or cuts.

 Hepatitis B may produce severe, sometimes fatal, attacks characterized by jaundice and fatigue that can last for weeks.
 It also causes long-term liver damage, including cirrhosis and cancer.

 One out of 20 people in the United States will develop hepatitis B at some time during their lives.
 A vaccine for the prevention of hepatitis B is available.
-Given in three shots over a period of time, the vaccine is suggested for everyone age 18 years and younger, as well as for adults over age 18 who are at risk for the infection.
+Given in three shots over a period of time, the vaccine is suggested for everyone age 18 and younger, as well as for adults over age 18 who are at risk for the infection.

 The following groups are at risk for developing hepatitis B: